 Beneficiary has the meaning it has in the Security Trust Deed.

-CISA means the long-term revenue support agreement dated [insert] between the Commonwealth and the Operator and the with respect to the Project.
+CISA means the long-term revenue support agreement dated [insert] between the Commonwealth and the Operator with respect to the Project.

 Controller has the meaning it has in the Corporations Act.